Skip to main content

 Install a new and fresh water filter.

-4) Plugged water softener & plugged iron filters
+4) Plugged water softener or iron curtain filters

 If your home has either a water softener or iron filter or both, this equipment (very common to Wisconsin households) does become plugged with use.
 When either the head of the iron filter or softener get clogged or the filter media within gets filled up with the hardness and iron this equipment is designed to remove, the water has a very hard time passing through the softener tank or the iron filter tank causing extremely low water pressure throughout the whole home.